Trekking poles… You either love ‘em or hate ‘em.

 Shock-absorbing poles feature internal springs near the tip of their shafts.

 This greatly reduces the shock when positioning the poles on the ground and when putting pressure on them.
-This is great for people with weak joints that could’ve kept them from enjoying hiking.

 Weight and Material

 Since hiking takes a lot of energy, you want to be efficient in expending it.
 Any kind of luggage may not seem like much, but you’ll find that every pound you carry on your hike matters, especially on extended hiking trips.

 Hiking blogger Andy Howell says carbon poles can get brittle during cold conditions, but newer poles use a combination of aluminum and carbon to address this problem.

 Hikers who don’t need a lot of support can also go for ultralight trekking poles, which are thinner and easier to carry although not as rigid as standard poles.